grpc/proposal/A87-mtls-spiffe-support.md

 ### SPIFFE Certificate Verification in TlsCredentials

-The details of how SPIFFE certificate verification works in TlsCredentials varies by language.
+The xDS mTLS support is built on top of existing mTLS functionality in TlsCredentials.
+This section describes how the SPIFFE functionality will work in TlsCredentials and how the xDS functionality builds on top of it.
+The details of this are different in each language.

 #### C++